Latest

 This project is made possible with The National Lottery Heritage Fund.
 Thanks to National Lottery players, we will be exploring the creation of an extensive wildlife rich corridor of at least 60,000 hectare, along and around the newly designated Coast to Coast National Trail.
 The route spans three National Parks, a National Landscape and two Heritage Coasts, and has recently benefitted from upgraded signage and surfacing.

-Hosted by National Trails UK, the Data and Evidence Officer will work closely with a Project Manager based in the Lake District National Park and an Engagement Officer based in the Yorkshire Dales National Park.
-Vacancies for these roles will be available on each of these partners’ websites.
+Hosted by National Trails UK, the Data and Evidence Officer will work closely with a Project Manager based in the Lake District National Park (advertised HERE) and an Engagement Officer based in the Yorkshire Dales National Park (advertised HERE).

 Having a strong data and evidence base is central to this project’s early development phase and will lay the foundation for future delivery.
 We’re therefore looking for someone who is confident working with large datasets (ideally environmental), skilled in the use of GIS, and familiar with ecological principles so that they can hit the ground running in guiding this landscape scale project.